QUICK ANSWER

 Methodology

 This guide was written for Florida sales associate exam candidates.
 It focuses on how cross multiplication appears in exam-style percentage and ratio questions, including commission, LTV, profit percent, proration, and formula-choice traps.
-Pass Florida does not replace the FREC-approved 63-hour course, DBPR processes, Pearson VUE scheduling, or consultation with a qualified licensed professional.
+The Proportion-or-T-Bar Check, the scratch-paper setup template, the worked examples, the same-problem-two-tools comparison, and the "Read the Wrong Answers" trap-recognition table are practical study patterns derived from common candidate mistakes, not DBPR or Pearson VUE rules.

 Sources